brandonjp/tidal-playlist-maker/README.md

   -K KEYWORDS, --keywords KEYWORDS
                         comma separated list, top tracks of each search term -S SIMILARS, --similars SIMILARS
                         the number of similar artists to get extra tracks from (only works if -A is declared) (default is 3) -SD SIMILARSDEEP, --similarsdeep SIMILARSDEEP
                         use true/false or 1/0, this goes deeper and gets similars of similars (only works if -A & -S are declared) (** BE CAREFUL: this makes your playlist grow exponentially!**)
   -AD ALLOWDUPES, --allowdupes ALLOWDUPES
-                        use true/false or 1/0, this allows duplicates if true, default is to skip duplicates -P PLAYLIST, --playlist PLAYLIST
+                        use true/false or 1/0, this allows duplicates if true, default is to skip duplicates
+  -P PLAYLIST, --playlist PLAYLIST
-                        the name of the playlist to create, optional, will be prefixed with 'TidalLister: ' -Q QTY, --qty QTY     the number of songs from each search to add (default is 10 for each artist/genre/keyword)
+                        the name of the playlist to create, optional, will be prefixed with 'TidalLister: '
+  -Q QTY, --qty QTY     the number of songs from each search to add (default is 10 for each
+                        artist/genre/keyword)
+  -SP SPOTIFY, --spotify SPOTIFY
+                        take a Spotify url (for artist,album,playist) and attempt to recreate it (approximately) in Tidal (forces Q=1 & AD=1)
 ```

 ## notes
-* The script attempts to prevent duplicates, but this has some holes...
+* **MULTIPLE VERSIONS OF THE SAME SONG BY THE SAME ARTIST**:  By default, the script attempts to prevent duplicates, but this has some holes...
 When `tidallister` finds a track, it strips out anything in parentheses.
-So "Big Hit (2005 Remaster)" and "Big Hit (Live)" would both equal "Big Hit"
+So "Big Hit (2005 Remaster)" and "Big Hit (Live)" would both equal "Big Hit" - to avoid this, try `--allowdupes=1`
-* **CONVERT SPOTIFY PLAYLISTS TO TIDAL**: There is also a `spotify-to-tidal.py` script, which just reads a Spotify playlist URL and outputs the command to use for `tidallister.py` - use it like so: `python3 ./spotify-to-tidal.py "http://insert-any-spotify/playlist/url"`
+* **CONVERT SPOTIFY PLAYLISTS TO TIDAL**: There is an old `spotify-to-tidal.py` script, which just reads a Spotify playlist URL and outputs the command to use for `tidallister.py` - use it like so: `python3 ./spotify-to-tidal.py "http://insert-any-spotify/playlist/url"` but that script is now updated and rolled into the main `tidallister.py` using the `--spotify` flag to supply one or more Spotify urls or playlist IDs
 * **MAC APP / APPLESCRIPT GUI**:There is also a `TidalLister.app` folder which is an applescript app that likely won't work on your machine, but i can help you try